CARTAvis/manual_source/source/installation_and_configuration.rst

 CARTA-desktop: Redhat 6
 -----------------------
 Neither AppImage nor Electron runs on RedHat 6, therefore we supply a "standalone" remote server package.
-It is intended for RedHat 6 use only, however it can also run on both RedHat 7 and Ubuntu 16.04 LTS/18.04 LTS.
+It is intended for RedHat 6 use only, however it can also run on RedHat 7/8 and Ubuntu 16.04 LTS/18.04 LTS.

 Please follow the steps: